 - Six or more riders: $200/rider, up to a total of $3,600, and the Israel Ride will waive the Israel Ride registration fee for one program partner staff participant

-- Each participant on the program partner team receives a discount code providing a $150 discount on Israel Ride registration fees.
+- Each participant on the program partner team receives a discount code providing a $100-$150 discount (depending on time of registration) on Israel Ride registration fees.

 - Grant restrictions.
 Funds granted by the Israel Ride may be used towards: